mynkq7/Coding/index.md

 # Learning Index

-This index acts as a central navigation point for all topics in this repository.

----

 ## Python
 - Day 01 — Basics
 - Day 02 — Data Structures
 - Day 03 — Conditionals & Loops